CanavarIT/AndroidIDE-mod-without-departure/README.md

 ---

-3. How You Fixed It (Technical Mod Description)
+3. How Fixed It (Technical Mod Description)

-Your mod solves the problem fundamentally: replacing the outdated library with the latest version 6.1, which is fully compatible with Android 15.
+My mod solves the problem fundamentally: replacing the outdated library with the latest version 6.1, which is fully compatible with Android 15.

 Modification Steps